libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 - Relay addresses a node discovers after connecting to public Relay servers if it determines it’s not publicly dialable.

-- Addresses assigned by the router by using a port mapping protocol such as UPnP.
+- Addresses assigned by the nodes local hardware router via a port mapping protocol such as UPnP.

 {{% notice "note" %}}
 A node can use one, some or all of the above address sets to build up the complete set of it’s dialable